pmishev/ElasticsearchBundle/Resources/doc/mapping.md

 - `type` Specifies the type of the field in Elasticsearch (required).

 - `multilanguage` A flag that specifies whether the field will be multilanguage.
-For more information, see [multilanguage support](i18n.md).
+For more information, see [declaring multilanguage properties](#mlproperties).
 ```
 multilanguage=true
 ```

-- `objectName` When the field type is `object` or `nested`, this property must be specified, as it says which class defines the (nested) object.
-For more information, see [mapping of nested/inner objects](objects.md).
+- `objectName` When the field type is `object` or `nested`, this property must be specified, as it specifies which class defines the (nested) object.
 ```
 objectName="AppBundle:ObjAlias"
 ```